r3mcos3/blueprints/README.md

 1. Navigate to **Settings** -> **Automations & Scenes** -> **Blueprints** in your Home Assistant UI.
 2. Click on the **"Import Blueprint"** button.
 3. Enter the URL of the blueprint you wish to import.
-You can find the raw URL of each blueprint file in its respective directory within this repository (e.g., `https://github.com/your-username/blueprints/blob/main/presence_lights/presence_lights.yaml`). **Remember to replace `your-username` with your actual GitHub username.**
+To get the correct URL, navigate to the blueprint file on GitHub, click the "Raw" button, and copy the URL from your browser's address bar.
+For example: `https://raw.githubusercontent.com/r3mcos3/blueprints/main/presence_lights/presence_lights.yaml`.
 4. Follow the on-screen prompts to configure the blueprint with your entities and settings.

 For more detailed instructions, please refer to the official Home Assistant documentation on [Blueprints](https://www.home-assistant.io/docs/blueprint/).